durantschoon/NounsVerbsandtheRest/README.md

 Had to run `npm i vite@latest` before I could run `npm run dev`

-Also had to run `npm i @mui/icons-material` to get the icons I needed.
+Also had to run `npm i @mui/icons-material` to get the icons I needed, etc.

 # ToDo

-Noun inversion should apply to a particular parser.
+The purspose of this personal project is to mostly stay in practice by adding a new feature regularly (daily or almost-daily).
+Of course the more features that are added, the observant programmer will notice ways they'd like to refactor.

-## Two major ways I could refactor
+## Two ways I could refactor

+I'm am still currently focused on adding small features, but to decide which of the two following refactorings to make, I plan to consider the [Extensibility / Expressibility Trade-off](https://www.youtube.com/watch?v=FWW87fvBKJg).

 ### Parsers as objects (OOP)
 Refactor so that `Parser` is an object.
 This should: